 Strawberry Pretzel Salad

 Strawberry Pretzel Salad is an easy dessert that's a party favorite!
-Layers of crunchy pretzels, luscious cream cheese mousse, and strawberries with jello are the best summer treat!
+Crunchy pretzels, cream cheese mousse, and strawberry jello make the best summer treat!

 - 3 cups mini twist pretzels

 - 3/4 cup sugar

 - 1 teaspoons vanilla

 - 1 pound fresh strawberries greens removed & sliced